facebookincubator/velox/velox/docs/configs.rst

    * - fs.azure.account.key.<storage-account>.dfs.core.windows.net
      - string
      -
-     - The credentials to access the specific Azure Blob Storage account.
-Replace <storage-account> with the name of your Azure Storage account.
+     -  The credentials to access the specific Azure Blob Storage account, replace <storage-account> with the name of your Azure Storage account.
-        This property aligns with how Spark configures Azure account key credentials for accessing Azure storage.
-        By setting this property multiple times with different storage account names, you can access multiple Azure storage accounts.
+        This property aligns with how Spark configures Azure account key credentials for accessing Azure storage, by setting this property multiple times with different storage account names, you can access multiple Azure storage accounts.

 Presto-specific Configuration
 -----------------------------